SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_presentation.md

 ---

-# Job arrays tips and tricks
+# Job array tips and tricks

 ## Various ways of using the task id `$SGE_TASK_ID`

-  1. formatting trick
+  1. formatting tricks
   2. using `awk`
   3. using `sed`
   4. using `bc`